mne-tools/mne-nirs/doc/index.rst

 Acknowledgements
 ----------------

 This library is built on top of other great packages.
-If you use MNE-NIRS you should also acknowledge these packages.
+If you use MNE-NIRS you should also acknowledge these packages:

 MNE: https://mne.tools/dev/overview/cite.html